cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 - If whence is `SEEK_CUR`, the pointer is set to its current location plus offset.
 - If whence is `SEEK_END`, the pointer is set to the size of the file plus offset.

 You must use these macros in your implementation.
-Upon successful completion, llseek returns the resulting pointer location \emph{as measured in bytes from the beginning of the file}.
-Otherwise, -1 is returned, the file pointer remains unchanged.
-Here, ``pointer" is used generically, i.e., it is not a C pointer per se.
+Upon successful completion, `llseek` returns the resulting pointer location \emph{as measured in bytes from the beginning of the file}.
+Otherwise, -1 is returned, the file pointer remains unchanged (here, `"pointer" is used generically, i.e., it is not a C pointer per se).

 - In addition to implementing these functions, your device driver must also print the number of times that the device has been opened to the kernel log.